andrewtcha07/Portfolio-Projects/World Layoffs: Case Study/README.md

 </details>

-+ The company "Amazon" has the highest sum of total laid off, with a total of 27,840 employees affected.
++ "Amazon" has the highest sum of total laid off, with a total of **27,840 employees** affected.
-+ The company "Flytedesk" has the lowest sum of total laid off, with only 4 employees affected.
++ "Flytedesk" has the lowest sum of total laid off, with only **4 employees** affected.

-### Start and End Dates of Layoffs Metrics
+### Start and End Date of Layoffs Metrics
 ```sql
 select
     min(`date`) as min_date